Top 5 Actors of 2019 — header

 3.)
 Brad Pitt

-After several years of hit and miss roles, it appears that Brad Pitt is back with two standout roles in two standouts 2019 films.
+After several years of hit-and-miss roles, Brad Pitt returned with two standout turns in two standout 2019 films.

-Returning to work with Quentin Tarantino, Pitt played an out-of-work stuntman in Once Upon a Time in… Hollywood.
-It’s a role Tarantino has stated he originally had in mind for a more gruff-looking actor but now couldn’t picture it with anyone else other than Brad Pitt – and I agree.
-It’s a reserved role that explodes at the end leaving you with many questions about Cliff Booth.
+Reuniting with Quentin Tarantino, Pitt plays an out-of-work stuntman in Once Upon a Time in… Hollywood—a role Tarantino has said he once imagined for a more gruff-looking actor, but now couldn’t picture with anyone else.
+It’s a reserved performance that explodes at the end, leaving you with many questions about Cliff Booth.

-In James Gray’s space-drama Ad Astra, Pitt plays a reserved and emotionally-stilted astronaut Roy McBride.
-It’s an often silent and measured performance from Pitt that makes Ad Astra pay-off, especially in its beautiful and emotional final act that fulfils the films dramatic elements with a standout performance from Pitt.
+In James Gray’s space drama Ad Astra, Pitt is the emotionally stilted astronaut Roy McBride.
+It’s an often quiet, measured turn that makes Ad Astra pay off—especially in a beautiful, emotional final act that fulfils the film’s dramatic promise.

 Dylan Blight

-Whatever your feelings on Joker, there is little doubt that Joaquin Phoenix’s performance as Arthur Fleck is the primary reason the film is in awards contention.
-Performing a role that has been played amazing several times before by the likes of Heath Ledger, Jack Nicholson and Mark Hamill, Phoenix created a version of the Joker all his own.
+Whatever your feelings on Joker, there’s little doubt that Joaquin Phoenix’s performance as Arthur Fleck is the primary reason the film is in awards contention.
+Taking on a role played brilliantly by Heath Ledger, Jack Nicholson and Mark Hamill, Phoenix created a Joker all his own.

-An unsettling performance with his gaunt figure and unique laugh, it was hard to look away as Arthur’s world slowly comes apart and he goes from social outcast to a true villain.
-His talk show appearance was an amazing caper to a performance worthy of more from the film around it.
+With his gaunt frame and singular laugh, it’s hard to look away as Arthur’s world unravels and he transforms from social outcast into true villain.
+His talk-show appearance caps a performance that often deserved more from the film around it.

 Ashley Hobley